siadat/netmatch/README.md

     7                p2.log5

 Perhaps Process 1 needs to read a file that is created by Process 2, so Process 1 must wait until that file is ready.
-In this case, EVENT is "file is ready".
+In this case, EVENT represents "file is ready".
-We want this EVENT to be synchronized across the two processes, so, the desired log should look like:
+We want this EVENT to be synchronized across the two processes, so, the desired log should look like (with synchronization):

     time  Process 1  Process 2
     ----  ---------  ---------